GioF71/coding-standards/solid/1-single-responsibility/single-responsiblity.md

 ## References

 The text of this page has been adapted from [this](https://en.wikipedia.org/wiki/Single-responsibility_principle) article on  [Wikipedia](https://www.wikipedia.org/).
-The term "single-responsability principle" has been introducted by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin).
+The term "single-responsability principle" has been introduced by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin).
 Further readings and examples: [Envato envatotuts+](https://code.tutsplus.com/tutorials/solid-part-1-the-single-responsibility-principle--net-36074)